Datawarehouse Fundamental Questions

 Set the CollectedThreshold property to 10.

-Scenario: Display Male when true is choose, Display Female info When False choosen.
+Display Male when true is choose, Display Female info When False choosen.

 Ans: